hackclub/hackxpansion/website/src/lib/content/docs/helpful-resources/index.md

 - [Hack Club Codex](https://codex.hackclub.com/) This is a collection of general hardware event guides and tips for hardware projects, and a must read

+- [What is a voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/all) This a really helpful doc that explains how voltage dividers works, this is good to understand for the resistor based ID system

 - [KinoCAD KiCAD tips](https://www.youtube.com/watch?v=rs2peElk62g&list=PLM5C__oTgD3tzhCQGOxPKnR394YoYXHCO) This is a playlist of youtube videos giving really good KiCAD tips that will make your life 100x better

 - [Altium Academy](https://www.youtube.com/@AltiumAcademy/videos) There are a bunch of good general EE videos that you can learn a lot from, just sort by highest views.
 Their short form content is also pretty good.